SEAN: June is busting out all over, and while the schedule is not back to normal yet, it’s better than May was.

 MICHELLE: I love both dearly, but because Natsume comes out less regularly, I think it’s got the edge for me.

 ASH: Natsume and Yona both have my heart, too.
 Though, I’ve also been enjoying Queen’s Quality.

 MICHELLE: I really need to read it.
 I did enjoy QQ Sweeper.

 ANNA: Nice week of many great series coming out!

-MELINDA: Queen’s Quality!
+MJ: Queen’s Quality!
 Hurray!